-The head might be rather bulky for some of the younger children.
+The head might feel a tad bulky for younger children.

 Cleaning: two kid-friendly brushing modes

-Personal use, 1 Sonicare for Kids standard, 1 Sonicare for Kids compact, rubberised brush, 8 customisation stickers, Multi-grip design for parents and kids
+Personal use, 1 x Sonicare for kids compact brush head, rubberised brush, 8 customisation stickers, multi-grip design for parents and kids

 The rotating PowerHead utilises extra-soft bristles, meaning that your kid will be able to thoroughly brush his teeth, all while learning the proper oral care habits.
 The small round head of this product will prove to be more than suitable not just for cleaning your little one's growing teeth, but also ideal as far as massaging his tiny gums goes.